moderntribe/liveagent-tools/README.md

 }
 ```

-Behind the scenes, no more than 100 (by default) records are obtained via the API.
-If there are 50,000 tickets in the
+Behind the scenes, we fetch in batches of no more than 100 records.
+So, if there are 50,000 tickets in the LiveAgent database,
-LiveAgent database, but we decide to bail out of our loop after 100 iterations, then this will have been the more
-efficient way to do things.
+but we decide to bail out of our loop after 100 iterations, then this will have been the more efficient way to do things.
+Given
+this note the use of `api()->all( $type )` may not seem very appealing, but it *can* be handy if you want to load all records
+of a certain type (perhaps, _contact groups)_ into an array in a single line.

 If we only need a single record, we can do: